You’ve probably brought a couple and had a play around, but are you using the right ones?

 Are you a painter or a pourer?

-Different gels have different chemical makeups which affects the way they mix with your paint.
+Different gels have different chemical makeups which affect the way they mix with your paint.
 If you want the paint to still feel like paint, retain brushstrokes, stay in peaks or texture then a gel with what is technically called a short rheology would be perfect.
 The ‘rheology thickener’ helps the medium to stay in a fixed shape rather than level out.

 So if you want to create a palette knife textural feel to a piece, using an ‘Extra Heavy Body Gel’ would create stiff peaks that hold in a shape.